Written by

 How to Communicate a PTO Policy Change to Employees

-PTO policies require regular review for companies to remain competitive, compliant, and financially solvent.
-How you communicate an update to an existing time-off policy is especially important to maintain employee morale and engagement.
-Transparency can go a long way in this messaging.
+As the workforce and labor laws are constantly changing, PTO policies require regular review for companies to remain competitive, compliant, and financially solvent.
+How you communicate updates to an existing leave policy is especially important to company culture, and transparency can go a long way in this messaging.

-- Explain the Reason for the Audit: Employees may be frustrated with the change (i.e. “losing” their accrued PTO), but they’ll appreciate the transparency when updates are made.
+- Explain the Reason for the Audit: Employees may be frustrated with the change, especially if they might “lose” accrued PTO), but they’ll appreciate the respect of transparency when explaining the reason.

-- Detail the Updates: Between capping rollover amounts and switching completely to an unlimited model, HR should include exactly what’s changed and why.
+- Detail the Updates: Whether capping rollover amounts, increasing annual allotted days, or switching completely to an unlimited approach, HR should include exactly what’s changed and why.

-- How the Policy Impacts Hourly vs. Salaried Workers: Depending on the policy, changes may affect one group of workers and not the other.
-Any communication from HR should be specific to limit confusion.
+- How the Policy Impacts Hourly vs. Salaried Workers: Depending on the policy, changes may affect one group of workers and not the other--such as exempt vs. nonexempt.
+Any communication from HR should be specific to avoid confusion.

 - Display the Policy: PTO is there for employees to use, so they should be able to access the policy at any time.
-This provides even more transparency between HR and employees.
+Post it in a highly visible area in the office or host it on the organization's intranet.
+This will provide even more transparency between HR and employees.

-- Start Date: Whether immediate or down-the-road, employees need to know when to expect changes to take place.
+- Start Date: Employees need to know when to expect the changes will take place--whether effective immediately or months down the road.

-- Anticipated FAQs: HR should stay ahead of the curve with pre-generated responses to expected questions that employees may ask when the policy is announced.
+- Anticipated Questions: HR should stay ahead of the curve with pre-generated responses to expected questions that employees may ask when the policy is announced.

 Team,